steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/MediaBay-Guideline.md

 |Key|The key in which a loop was written, for example, a loop with chords or a loop with a melody.|
 |Keywords|This attribute is set by HALion when you import third-party sampler programs.|

-### Properties, Moods, and Articulations

-* Set the Character attributes so that they describe the preset as precisely as possible.
-* Character attributes that do not fit should not be used at all.
-* Fewer character attributes that perfectly match are much better than too many character attributes that do not match.

->&#10069; Presets that use an arpeggiator should not get the attribute Synth Lead > Arpeggio by default.
-You should use this Category only for classic arpeggio sounds.
-If you have a synth bass with a step sequencer or arpeggio, you should add the attribute Bass > Synth Bass.
-To indicate that the preset contains an arpeggio or a sequence, use the Sequenced or Arpeggio Character attributes, instead.